COVID-19 had massive impact on Indian aviation sector in 2020

-NEW DELHI: The COVID-19 pandemic had a massive impact on the Indian aviation sector in 2020 and major airlines facing losses and challenging times laid off employees, sent them on leave without pay, or cut their salaries.
+NEW DELHI, Dec 26: The COVID-19 pandemic had a massive impact on the Indian aviation sector in 2020 and major airlines facing losses and challenging times laid off employees, sent them on leave without pay, or cut their salaries.

 The government also had to extend the deadline for submitting bids for Air India five times during the year.